Smartling/SmartlingHelp/_articles/learning/guides/when-content-doesnt-need-to-be-translated.md

 **Project types availability** - Business Documents (excel and Word documents)&nbsp;

-**What you need to know about the NOTRANSLATE Style&nbsp;**- When using the &lt;notranslate&gt; style, content contained in that style is eliminated from the translation process and all localized versions of the site.&nbsp;
+**What you need to know about the NOTRANSLATE Style&nbsp;**- When using the NOTRANSLATE style, content contained in that style is eliminated from the translation process and all localized versions of the site.&nbsp;

 **When should you use the &lt;notranslate&gt; style&nbsp;**- The NOTRANSLATE Style can be used to exclude content for translation as you are creating or formatting your document.
 It’s also a great option when you have large sections of a document, or notes that need to be excluded from the translation process.